Eastchester–Dyre Avenue station: History

 This station opened on May 29, 1912 as a local station of the New York, Westchester and Boston Railway (NYW&B).
 It closed on December 12, 1937 when the NYW&B went bankrupt.
 In 1940, New York City purchased the right of way from the Bronx/Westchester County boundary southward.
 On May 15, 1941, a shuttle service was implemented between Dyre Avenue and East 180th Street using IRT gate cars.
-In 1957, a physical connection was made to the IRT White Plains Road Line, and through service was provided.
+In 1957, a physical connection was made to the IRT White Plains Road Line, and through 2 train service was provided.
+Then in 1966 the 5 replaced the 2 train on this line to the present day as well.

 On February 27, 1962, the Transit Authority announced a $700,000 modernization plan of the Dyre Avenue Line.
 The plan included the reconstruction of the Dyre Avenue station.
 At the time, the line was served by 9-car trains during the day, and 3-car shuttles overnight.
 Between 1954 and 1961, ridership on the line increased by 100%, owing to the development of the northeast Bronx.
 Ridership at this station increased from 207,250 to 579,474.

-The reconstruction of the Dyre Avenue station was rebuilt as part of the plan in 1963–1964.
+The Dyre Avenue station was rebuilt as part of the plan in 1963–1964.
 A 525 foot-long concrete island platform was built atop the line's former northbound express track, and the wooden northbound platform was removed following the project's completion.
 Two new staircases were installed to the platform.
 A canopy was installed, covering the center of the platform, in addition to fluorescent lighting.
 The preexisting entrance to the station was sealed off, replaced by a new entrance on the station's west side.
 A new change booth and restrooms were installed.
 Previously, trains had used the northbound side platform as the terminal with the southbound platform unused.
 Remnants of the side platforms still exist.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Eastchester–Dyre Avenue station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.